Vancouver named most sushi-crazed city in the world | Dished

 Chef’s Pencil is an international food magazine that covers global food trends.

-We didn’t necessarily need a report to tell us how much Montreal loves sushi, but this story makes us crave the dish more than ever.
+We didn’t necessarily need a report to tell us how much Vancouver loves sushi, but this story makes us crave the dish more than ever.